chemacarceller/chemacarceller/README.md

 My repositories are organized in a hierarchical structure of categories such as a folder hierarchical structure

 In addition to this, github lists have been created based on this hierarchical category structure, from which you can also access the different repositories.
-The lists are accessed via the Star button.
+The lists are accessed via the Stars button in the button bar on the home page.
-Please sort the lists by name to see the hierarchical structure of categories.
+Once accessed the github lists, please sort the lists by name to see the hierarchical structure of categories thanks to a number that precedes the category name.

-Also the name of the repository is prefixed by the name of the top-level category to which it belongs.
+Also the name of the repository is prefixed by the name of the top-level category to which it belongs to be able to identify the repository more easily.

 The repository categories are as follows :